 In short, the

-But if you want to protect your family and remove as many drinking water contaminants as possible, the
+But if you want to protect your family and reduce as many drinking water contaminants as possible, the

 If you still don’t know what’s right for you, check out customer reviews to see what people like you think about each of the filters.